mervesc/mervesc.github.io/_pages/about.md

 ---

-I am a security researcher, currently part of the SAP Security Research team in France.
-Previously, I obtained my PhD in the Software&System Security (S3) group at EURECOM, where I also worked as a postdoctoral researcher.
+I am a security researcher, currently part of the [SAP Security Research](https://www.sap.com/about/company/innovation/icn.html?pdf-asset=8c5580cc-207e-0010-bca6-c68f7e60039b&page=1) team in France.
-I have a wide
+Previously, I obtained my PhD in the Software&System Security (S3) group at [EURECOM](https://s3.eurecom.fr), where I also worked as a postdoctoral researcher.
-range of research interests including enterprise & web security, active defense , anomaly and fraud detection, and human factors in cyber-security.
+I have a wide range of research interests including enterprise & web security, active defense, anomaly and fraud detection, and human factors in cyber-security.

 My PhD research focused on telecommunications fraud, and I had the opportunity